miramm/fit_tests/README.md

 ## Test conventions

+- Tests should be written using Python 'unittest' classes and methods.
+- Tests should utilize common library functions for API and appliance shell access.
 - Tests should leave the DUT(Device Under Test) in the same state that it was found.
 For example, if the test creates a node, then delete it.
 The setUp and tearDown methods are useful ways to setup and clean out test-specific conditions.
 - Tests should have meaningful names that relate to its function.